 - o Address

-- o Phone number
+- Phone number

-- o Social Security number
+- Social Security number

 - Emergency contact information

-- o Information that reveals whether they have family members
+- Information that reveals whether they have family members

 Employees may request that this information be withheld from public access by completing a Request for Withholding Personal Information Form.
 New or terminating employees have 14 days after hire or termination to submit a request.
 Otherwise, personal information will be released to the public.